bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * The client may locally store a private ephemeral index of all feeds ever mentioned, possibly along with context, statistics and metadata of each occurrence, similarly to a search engine crawler
 * The client may make recommendations about feeds to follow based on its private index and the #gossip_feed_index

+### Directory

+* Anyone may moderate and share a set of feeds
+* They should share the criteria for inclusion in the description and include hashtags in the metadata
+* Represented just like a #forum except that a timeline should not be rendered from the posts of the followers and none should be mirrored either
+* Thus it is permitted to also subscribe to a directory with a main user feed
+* Members should hold the directory list they are part of in a different metadata field (`# directory = http://a.example/`)
+* A widget can be shown on the user profile for each listed directory with description and links to a previous, next and random profile similarly to webrings in #static_html_rendering
+* Membership can also be used for acceptance #abuser_lists
+* See also #feed_discovery

 ### HTML formatting

 * Instead of storing markdown and requiring the newline extension